-The adjustment for counterparty default to be applied to the best estimate of the claims provision transferred for all non-life segments is 107 thousand euros, whilst the adjustment for counterparty default to be made to the best estimate of the premium provision transferred for all non-life segments is 24 thousand euros.
+The adjustment for counterparty default to be applied to the best estimate of the claims provision transferred for all non-life segments is 104 thousand euros, whilst the adjustment for counterparty default to be made to the best estimate of the premium provision transferred for all non-life segments is 47 thousand euros.

-The adjustment for the counterparty default to consider the best estimate ceded for the total life business amounts to 19 thousand euros and does not apply to health guarantees.
-Therefore the best estimate, excluding the health business, is equal to 17,438 thousand euros.
+The adjustment for the counterparty default to consider the best estimate ceded for the total life business amounts to 11 thousand euros and does not apply to health guarantees.